Ye Htut: Public image

+Academic career

+He served as a visiting senior research fellow at the ISEAS – Yusof Ishak Institute in Singapore until July 2019 and authored Myanmar's Political Transition and Lost Opportunities, 2010–2016.

 Personal life

 He married Khin Sandar Tun.
 His father, Shwe Than, was formerly the Chief of Burma Police Force and a People's Assembly representative during the socialist era.
 Ye Htut is a brother-in-law of Zeya Aung, a former government minister and military officer.